Draxnol/pyPodSplit/README.md

 ### Installing
 Git clone to a directory or download the zip file and extract it to a directory.
 ### Running
-First step, Open up a terminal window or cmd and browse to were you extracted the python file to.
+First step, Open up a terminal window or cmd and browse to where you extracted the directory too.

 ```
 cd ~/Desktop